anttiluode/ConnesClockfieldRajapinta/README.md

 The following is a **conceptual model**, not a mathematical derivation.
 It is included because it motivated the mathematics and may guide future work.

-A frozen core (singularity, $\Gamma \to 0$) cannot emit directly.
-However, when the Clockfield gradient $\nabla \Gamma$ at the rajapinta exceeds a threshold, a chiral, delayed phase excitation is launched — a **boomerang-arm**.
-This excitation propagates through the structured medium (the $\Gamma$-shell), curving due to the gradient and ephaptic coupling.
-Its curved path leaves a **wake** — a filamentary trace in the $\Gamma$-field.
-The superposition of many wakes produces an interference pattern.
-The normal modes of this pattern are the eigenmodes of $D(t)$.
-The eigenvalues are the resonant frequencies.
+The boomerang-arm curves as it propagates through the structured Γ-medium due to the local gradient ∇Γ and near-field interactions between adjacent trajectories.
+Its curved path leaves a filamentary wake — a topological scar in the Γ-field whose interference pattern is diagonalized by the operator D(t).

 The boomerang returns (or binds) when its phase matches the frozen topology, contributing to soft hair (genus $g$).
 The thaw cascade is directional because the phase-mismatch condition ($\Delta\theta \approx \pi$) propagates along phase discontinuities.